 LAT 131 Elementary Latin I

-LAT 131 Elementary Latin I Three credit hours This course provides an introduction to the fundamentals of reading classical Latin.
+This course introduces the fundamentals of reading classical Latin.
 It emphasizes vocabulary, syntax, and Roman culture, which are studied by working with authentic and adapted materials from the target language.

 LAT 132 Elementary Latin II